 Like most medications, it comes in different strengths, which can lead to various side effects.
 We know that some users experience some side effects which tend to go away with long-term use, and only a small number of users grow to experience allergic reactions.

 Medical attention should be sought as soon as you experience any side effects.

 It is not advisable for pregnant and breastfeeding women to use this medication.
 When discussing with your doctor before using this medication, inform them if you have any other allergies or any conditions such as Eczema.
 There may also be drug (or other substances like food) interactions, so keep that in mind.

 Where to Buy Tretinoin

-Tretinoin can be purchased over-the-counter and the instructions inside should be closely adhered to.
-There is also an option to buy this treatment online at several drug stores.
+Tretinoin can be purchased over-the-counter; you can also buy this treatment online at several drug stores.
 It is generally safer to get a prescription from the doctor and purchase it at a licensed pharmacy.